mapillary/mapillary_tools/README.md

 ### Upload CAMM Videos

-[CAMM](https://developers.google.com/streetview/publish/camm-spec) videos can be uploaded with the `upload_camm` command and will be processed on Mapillary servers.
+[CAMM](https://developers.google.com/streetview/publish/camm-spec) videos can be uploaded with the `upload_camm` command directly, and will be processed on Mapillary servers.

 #### Examples